 AFib at the Dentist

 Although a lot of people don’t find it important to keep their dentist updated on their health changes, it’s more serious than you think.
 This is especially true if you live with cardiovascular conditions such as atrial fibrillation.
 Every dental office should conduct a brief health history update at each appointment.
 Let them know which cardiologist you are under the care of, the time of your last visit, and any recent complications.
-Your dentist may need to coordinate care with your cardiologist before some types of treatment are performed.
+Now, let's take a look at atrial fibrillation and dental care, and the connection.

 If You Have a Pacemaker

-Some types of equipment used on a regular basis in the dental office may interfere with certain types of pacemakers.
+Some types of equipment used regularly in the dental office may interfere with certain types of pacemakers.
 Older pacemakers were a contraindication for using electronic scalers (ultrasonic scalers) during cleaning appointments.
 If possible, let your dentist know what type of pacemaker you have.
 Ultrasonic scalers are used in most dental cleanings, so it’s an important detail to note.

 Schedule Cleanings on a Regular Basis

-Practicing good oral hygiene on a daily basis will reduce the overall amount of bacteria in your mouth.
+Practicing good oral hygiene daily will reduce the overall amount of bacteria in your mouth.
 Investing in an electronic toothbrush and water flosser is a great option, especially if you have difficulty accessing some areas of your mouth.

 Update Your List of Medications